rht-labs/enablement-docs/exercises/3-revenge-of-the-automated-testing/README.md

 2. Scroll to the `Post-build Actions` section and click `Add post-build action`.
 Select `Publish xUnit test result report`.

 2. Click the `Add` button under `Publish xUnit test result report` and select `JUnit`.
 In the pattern field enter `reports/server/mocha/test-results.xml`.
 In the `Failed Tests Thresholds`  input box enter 0 under `Red Ball Total`.
-It should look a little something like this:
+It should look a little something like this.
+Save your changes:
 ![api-post-build](../images/exercise3/api-post-build.png)

 2. We're now going to deliberately fail a test again to ensure that `bake` and `deploy` jobs aren't triggered if any tests fail.
 Go to `todo.spec.js` in `/server/api/todo` and head to `line 35`.
 Replace `false` with `true`.